Indigenous peoples: Impact on the environment by indigenous cultures

-In eastern Penan, three categories of misrepresentation are noticeable: The Molong concept is purely a stewardship notion of resource management.
+In eastern Penan, three categories of misrepresentation are noticeable: The practice of 'molong', which means never taking more than necessary, is a concept of resource management based purely on stewardship.
 Communities or individuals take ownership of specific trees, maintaining and harvesting from them sustainably over a long period of time.
 Some feel this practice has been romanticized in environmentalist writings.
 Landscape features and particularly their names in local languages provided geographical and historical information for Penan people; whereas in environmentalist accounts, it has turned into a spiritual practice where trees and rivers represent forest spirits that are sacred to the Penan people.
 A typical stereotype of some environmentalists' approach to ecological ethnography is to present Indigenous "knowledge" of nature as "valuable" to the outside world because of its hidden medicinal benefits.
 In reality, eastern Penan populations do not identify a medicinal stream of "knowledge".
 These misrepresentations in the "narrative" of Indigeneity and "value" of Indigenous knowledge might have been helpful for Penan's people in their struggle to protect their environment, but it might also have disastrous consequences.
 What happens if another case did not fit in this romantic narrative, or another Indigenous knowledge did not seem beneficial to the outside world.
 These people were being uprooted in the first place because their communities did not fit well with the state's system of values.

 At the 2024 United Nations Biodiversity Conference (COP16), Nations agreed to a new permanent body for Indigenous peoples, which will allow them to advise and offer their view at biodiversity COPs directly.